msk4862/Anomly/README.md

 # or
 npm run dev
 ```
 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
+The page will reload if you make edits.

 <br />
 <br />

 ### Give it a 🌟 to show your support 😃😃
 ### And of course, feel free for any kind of contribution.